 The Rosenthal Education Center is the Cincinnati Art Museum’s interactive space for families to explore together.
 Unfortunately, we do not have the resources to accommodate school groups at this time.
 For information about additional opportunities for students and teachers contact us at [email protected]

-Current REC theme: Pattern & Texture
+Current REC theme: Creating Community

 The Cincinnati Art Museum is seeking weekend volunteers to work in collaboration with museum staff to plan and prepare art projects, assist families and young visitors with art making, and greet visitors.
 This is a great opportunity to gain museum education experience while interacting and engaging with the community.
 Educational credit may be available for volunteers depending on the requirements of your university.
 Please visit the REC Volunteer Page for more information.